 - We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with management and application of our cumulative audit knowledge and experience of the sector. - We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from the Companies Act 2006, FCA Listing Rules, the Disclosure Guidance and Transparency Rules Sourcebook, the UK Corporate Governance Code and US Food and Drug Administration. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
-These procedures included, but were not limited to: - Enquiries of management; - Review of board and audit committee minutes; and - Review of RNS publications. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+We obtained our understanding in this regard through discussions with management, application of our cumulative audit knowledge and experience of the sector. - We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from the Companies Act 2006, FCA Listing Rules, the Disclosure Guidance and Transparency Rules Sourcebook, the UK Corporate Governance Code and US Food and Drug Administration. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
+These procedures included, but were not limited to: - Making inquiries of management; - Reviewing legal and professional fees; - Reviewing board and audit committee minutes; and - Reviewing regulated news service publications. - We also identified the potential risks of material misstatement of the financial statements due to fraud.
+We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that a potential for management bias exists in relation to the carrying value of investments in, and loans to, subsidiary undertakings - parent company.
+See key audit matters section above.

+- As in all our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business. - Compliance with laws and regulations at the subsidiary level was ensured through inquiry of management and review of correspondence for any instances of non-compliance.